JakubBuk/RecordingGuitar/index.md

 If you happen to use your home audio equipment for the reference sound and worry about destroying it, you should be fine.
 Essentially, the audio interface is a sound card that modifies the instrument signal and makes it appropriate for the speakers.

-**Still, it is advisable to start from a lower volume level, especially if there are any guitar effects applied to the signal.**
+**Still, it is advisable to start from a lower volume level, especially if there are some guitar effects applied to the signal.**

 **This is even more true regarding bass**, as the resonances created by this instrument are sometimes hard to predict.
 So, when it comes to laying these low notes on your track - proceed with caution!